 Imagine you are helping a friend move, and they ask you to bring a bookshelf that's 160 cm tall.
 You need to figure out if it will fit in your car or through their doorway, but all you have is a tape measure in feet and inches.
-This is where knowing how to convert 160 cm into feet and inches becomes essential.
+Also, this is where knowing how to convert 160 cm into feet and inches becomes essential.
 In this article, we will break down the process step by step, providing you with all the information you need to confidently convert centimeters into feet and inches.

 160 cm is How Many Feet and Inches?